How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Clippers look to pull of an away win at the Mavericks on Wednesday at 8:30 PM ET.
+The Cavaliers travel to face the Mavericks on Wednesday at 8:30 PM ET.

 How to Watch